ordina-jworks/ordina-jworks.github.io/_posts/2018-06-01-Automated-Canary-Analysis-using-Spinnaker.md

 Spinnaker is a multi-cloud, multi-region automated deployment tool.
 Open sourced by Netflix and heavily contributed to by Google, it supports all major cloud providers including Kubernetes.

-Last month Kayenta was open sourced, a canary analysis engine.
+Last month, [Kayenta](https://github.com/spinnaker/kayenta) was open sourced, a canary analysis engine.
 Canary analysis is a technique to reduce the risk from deploying a new version of software into production.
 A new version of the software, referred to as the canary, is deployed to a small subset of users alongside the stable running version.
 Traffic is split between these two versions such that a portion of incoming requests is diverted to the canary.